-Goodwill valuations are performed using an average of actual and projected operating results of the relevant reporting units.
+Goodwill valuations are performed using projected operating results of the relevant reporting units.
 Changes in economic and operating conditions impacting these assumptions could result in goodwill impairments in future periods.
 Additionally, disruptions to our business such as prolonged recessionary periods or unexpected significant declines in operating results of the relevant reporting units could result in charges for goodwill and other asset impairments in future periods.

 Deferred Tax Assets.
-At December 31, 2010 our balance sheet included \$64.7 million of deferred tax assets, net of an \$11.4 million valuation allowance.
+At December 31, 2011 our balance sheet included \$91.4 million of deferred tax assets, net of an \$10.2 million valuation allowance.
 We have determined that this valuation allowance is required for our deferred tax assets based on future earnings projections.
 To the extent that we encounter unexpected difficulties in market conditions, adverse changes in regulations affecting our businesses and operations, adverse outcomes in legal and environmental matters, or any other unfavorable conditions, the projections for future taxable income may be overstated and we may be required to record an increase in the valuation allowance related to these deferred tax assets which could have a material adverse effect on income in the future.